 Keep an eye out whilst you are travelling, for roadside produce stalls.
 You will often find beautiful fresh produce straight out of the paddock for a fraction of the price of what it would cost you in a supermarket.
 And of course you will be putting a few extra dollars into a farmers pocket.

 If you do have bread or fresh produce avoid leaving it in the hot sun or in the car as this will make it go off more quickly.
-I always carry a couple of tight-sealing plastic containers with me so if I do happen to have some leftovers I can store them for the following day.
+A couple of good quality plastic containers with tight fitting lids are essential for leftovers.
+The same applies to storing our pantry basics like flour and sugar.